Get Started »

 Manufacturers or service providers that wish to submit cost allocation information to USAC may use the following contact information.

 If the standard costs of the service provider are available for the components of a product bundle, these costs can be used to determine the eligible portion.
-For example, assume that, for a video delivery system that costs $5,000, standard pricing of the components is as follows: CODEC-$1,200, archive server-$3,800, video camera-$600, and video monitor-$400.
+For example, assume that, for a firewall that costs $5,000, standard pricing of the components is as follows: Hardware $3,800, operating software $1,000, spam license (ineligible) $100, and intrusion prevention license (ineligible) $100.
 These individual prices must be separately identified in the documentation between the applicant and service provider.
-In this case, only the CODEC is eligible so the eligible cost of the product bundle is $1,200.
+In this case, only the hardware and operating system software are eligible so the eligible cost of the product bundle is $4,800.

 In some cases a single physical product will combine the functions of several components.
 The same approach is used in such cases, most typically by the manufacturer submitting acceptable cost allocation information to USAC.

-A file server may be used for more than a single function, such as an email server (eligible), firewall server (eligible), and for storage of non-email end-user files (not eligible).
-Cost allocation can be based on these functions.
+A component may support both eligible and ineligible devices depending on what it is being used for/with.
+If, for example, the UPS device supported a router (eligible), a switch (eligible) and an email server (ineligible), cost allocation can be based on these functions.
 In this example, two out of three functions are eligible.
 The applicant can show this determination as a part of its funding request and seek funding for the portion of the server (67 percent) that is eligible.

-As indicated in the document Wide Area Networks (WANs), a service provider's cost of infrastructure build out can in certain cases be an eligible cost.
+A service provider's cost of infrastructure build-out can be an eligible cost.
 Restrictions apply, and in many cases a service provider will install new facilities not only for the benefit of a single applicant but also for other present and potential future customers.
 Costs not attributable to the applicant are not eligible.
-For example, assume that an applicant desires a fiber service that can be provided by six fiber optic strands.
-A service provider might install infrastructure for 108 fiber strands.
-Only the apportioned costs for the six fiber strands are eligible.
+For example, assume that a district desires a fiber service that can be provided by a 12-strand fiber optic cable.
+The service provider might install infrastructure for 48 fiber strands.
+Only the apportioned costs for the 12-fiber strands are eligible.